code-and-effect/codeandeffect.com/pages/consulting/develop-and-launch.md

 We recommend a minimum budget of $35,000.

-The scope and cost is determined collaboratively through Discover and Plan.
+The scope and cost is determined collaboratively through [Discover and Plan](/discover-and-plan/).
 We recommend the total cost is no more than 80% of your actual budget.
-This way you have some flexibility if new requirements come up during development and after launch (for Support and Improve!).
+This way you have some flexibility if new requirements come up during development and after launch (for [Support and Improve](/support-and-improve/)!

 ## What is the minimum timeline for Develop and Launch?

 We recommend a minimum schedule of 3 months.

-## What are the ongoing costs?
+## What are the ongoing fixed costs?

 You can expect $100/mo in hosting costs, billed directly to you through our recommended cloud host.
 We do not resell hosting, domains, or other related services.